Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/index.md

 **Data Source**: Data obtained from the Global Burden of Disease 2021 Study, grouped by US estimates 2010-2021.

 **Metrics**:

-- **Signal**: A summary indicator showing whether a disease burden is 'Improving' (declined), 'Worsening' (increased), or remained 'Unchanged' (No significant changes) over the study period.

 - **ASMR (Age-Standardized Mortality Rate)**: Deaths per 100k people, adjusted for age.
    _Example: Comparing 2010 vs 2021 heart disease risk without being skewed by an older population._